noahklein00/cs5201_hw7/README.md

 ### Run Script
-I have included a script, `run.sh`, that should be used to actually run your program, such that one can run `./run.sh image.jpg image_data.csv 100`, in which the first argument is the name of the silhouette file, the second is the name of the desired output file, and the third argument is the max matrix size as described above.
+I have included a script, `run.sh`, that should be used to actually run your program, such that one can run `./run.sh image.jpg image_data.csv 100 0`, in which the first argument is the name of the silhouette file, the second is the name of the desired output file, the third argument is the max matrix size as described above, and the fourth argument is the solution you wish to run..
 Feel free to modify it as you see fit, as long as its current behavior remains intact.

 Sample images you can use with this script are available in the `images/` directory.